rachelfheaton/salience-model/README.md

 https://saliency.tuebingen.ai/results.html

-If this code is used for academic research, please cite the DOI attached to this repository:
+If this code is used for academic research, please cite the DOI to this repository:

 <a href="https://zenodo.org/badge/latestdoi/703059168"><img src="https://zenodo.org/badge/703059168.svg" alt="DOI"></a>

+This code can be found at https://github.com/rachelfheaton/salience-model

 # Acknowledgements
 This material is based upon work supported by the National Science Foundation under Grant No. BCS1921735